 We need as many people as possible to attend these hearings and even more to send in public comments.
 You have to send in either by snail mail or through web site.

 To post a public comment, please visit:

 Comments will be accepted until May 27th.
 If at all possible, please attend a hearing so that the Department of Ecology knows that the people of Washington reject these new proposals for oil terminals.
-Here are the dates for the scoping hearings concerning the two proposals in Hoquiam.

 More Information for your comments or testimony: Oil is Bakken crude fracked in North Dakota – expanded capacity could also serve as infrastructure to move Canadian tar sands.
 Oil spills and train explosions are serious threats.

 Currently, there are 10 proposals in Oregon and Washington which would raise the capacity to 785,000 barrels per day with 11 loaded trains carrying this highly flammable fossil fuel.

 Imperium Renewal:- 70.000 barrels per day – 1 loaded train per day

 Westway- 26,300 barrels per day – 1 loaded train every two days